unimelbmdap/doiget-tdm/docs/concepts.rst

 This section provides a conceptual overview of the full-text acquisition process.

-When a request is initiated to acquire the full-text for a given Digital Object Identifier (DOI; see `this post <https://community.crossref.org/t/eli5-what-s-a-doi-membership-ticket-of-the-month-october-2024/12442>`_ for a primer on DOIs), the first check is whether the metadata (from CrossRef) for the DOI is present in the ``doiget`` data directory.
+When a request is initiated to acquire the full-text for a given Digital Object Identifier (DOI; see `this post <https://community.crossref.org/t/eli5-what-s-a-doi-membership-ticket-of-the-month-october-2024/12442>`_ for a primer on DOIs), the first check is whether the metadata (from CrossRef) for the DOI is present in the ``doiget-tdm`` data directory.
-If it is not present, the metadata is acquired from CrossRef and stored in the ``doiget`` data directory.
+If it is not present, the metadata is acquired from CrossRef and stored in the ``doiget-tdm`` data directory.
-Because the metadata is necessary for the acquisition of full-text content by ``doiget``, the full-text acquisition request fails if the metadata cannot be acquired.
+Because the metadata is necessary for the acquisition of full-text content by ``doiget-tdm``, the full-text acquisition request fails if the metadata cannot be acquired.

 .. note::